MAECProject/maec-to-stix/docs/indicator_extraction/process.rst

 as specified in the :doc:`granular_config`.
 For example, a file Object would not be very useful without a file path that states where it can be found, or more generally an MD5 (or other) hash value.
-Thus, this logic checks for the existence of any required(or mutually exclusive required) properties that are defined for a particular Object type.
-For more information on how Object properties may be configured please refer to :ref:`object_parameters`.
+Thus, this logic checks for the existence of any required (or mutually exclusive required) properties that are defined for a particular Object type.

+Also checked here is whether the value of an Object property matches against any of the whitelist entries specified in the configuration parameters for the property.
+Such whitelist entries are intended to specify values that are *whitelisted* from being searched for and therefore used in indicators.
+For example, internal IP addresses would be good candidates for additions to such a whitelist, as they would not make useful indicators.
+If an Object property value matches against a whitelist entry, the property will not be included in the corresponding Indicator.
+If such a property is required (or mutually exclusive required), this means that its parent Object will be discarded and not used in a STIX Indicator.
+For more information on how Object properties may be configured, including the use of the whitelist, please refer to :ref:`object_parameters`.

 Extraneous Property Pruning
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^